-Vega One is the next product on our dairy-free meal replacement shakes list, and what we all liked the most about it was the added health-boosting micronutrients.
+Vega One is the next product on our dairy-free meal replacements list, and what we all liked the most about it was the added health-boosting micronutrients.

-There are also some added healthy Omega 3 fatty acids.
+Aside from pea protein, there are also some added healthy Omega-3 fatty acids.
 Studies have shown that these ingredients may play a role in immune responses and the ability to deal with stress .

-IDLife is one of the newcomers to meal replacement shakes, and the main focus of this one is to provide a good boost of protein in the drink.
+IDLife is one of the newcomers to meal replacement shakes, and the main focus of this one is to provide a good boost of protein in the protein shake.